Quit Smoking Success Rates by Method

 | Medication + counseling | 25-35% | 6-10x cold turkey | ~5-7 |

-Note: These are approximate ranges based on multiple Cochrane reviews and major clinical trials.
+Note: Approximate ranges based on multiple Cochrane reviews and major clinical trials.
 Actual rates vary by study, population, and measurement criteria.

 The Number Needed to Treat: What It Means In Practice